 If you're interested in learning about AppleScript to expand upon these behaviours, select one, click the Save Workflow As button that appears, then open the workflow in Automator.

 Bypass the Trash when deleting files

 Want to permanently get rid of files without putting them in the Trash and emptying the whole thing?
 Select the things you want to delete, hold [Alt] and then pick File > Delete Immediately, or simply press [Alt]+[Command]+[Backspace] to remove the selection.
 However the latter can be a little too easy to trigger, so if you tend to mix up shortcuts you might want to assign a key combination you're less likely to press by accident.
 To do that, go to System Preferences > Keyboard > Shortcuts > App Shortcuts, click the + button, pick Finder, enter 'Delete Immediately…' (use [Alt]+; to type the ellipsis) and assign a more complex combo.

 Write a disk image to a CD or DVD

-If you’re used to burning disk images to optical media using Disk Utility, you might already have noticed the revamped version of that app no longer includes such functionality – but you don’t need it there because it can be done from Finder.
+If you're used to burning disk images to optical media using Disk Utility, you might already have noticed the revamped version of that app no longer includes such functionality – but you don't need it there because it can be done from Finder.
 When you [Ctrl]-click an item in Finder, the wording of the option to burn whatever is selected changes when a disk image, such as a .dmg or a .iso file, is selected.
-Rather than ‘Burn <number> Items to Disc’, the wording of the option will change to ‘Burn Disc Image <disc name> to Disc’ – that is, not the image as a file, but its contents.
+Rather than 'Burn Items to Disc', the wording of the option will change to 'Burn Disc Image to Disc' – that is, not the image as a file, but its contents.